 Recommended Types of Battery

 Nitecore recommends using an 18650 battery that is capable of sustaining a continuous drain of 8A.

 As such, they do have a high capacity (3500mAh) 18650 that would suit this flashlight – Nitecore NL1835HP.

 Here are some pictures of it.

-For this light, the spill, corona and hotspot is somewhat predictable due to the relatively deep Smooth Reflector.
+For this light, the spill, corona and hotspot is somewhat predictable due to the relatively shallow Smooth Reflector.
 With the LED used, the beam is still “throwy” for recognising items in the near to mid-range distance.

 The above beam profile is a rough interpretation of what is seen when white wall hunting.

 The beam has a rather distinct hotspot with some slight corona and a fairly wide usable (circular) spill.
 It also helps that the XHP35 HD LED is perfectly centred in this sample.
 There are some rings in the beam when white wall hunting but not visible in real world usage.